-2 bands cancel North Carolina concerts over new LGBT law
+2 bands cancel N. Carolina concerts over new LGBT law

 Raleigh, N.C. — Two rock bands have become the latest to cancel concerts in North Carolina because of the state’s new law on LGBT rights.